silverailscolo/ejb/_pages/en-us/house-smart.md

 - Siemens/Bosch Home Connect (washing machine alerts)
 - MyUplink, the current protocol for our Nibe F1255 heat pump

-HA Community Plug-ins allow additional systems to tie in via HACS (Home Assistant Community Store) and even by adding custom repositories from GitHub in HACS, e.g.
+HA Community Integrations allow additional systems to tie in via HACS (Home Assistant Community Store) and even by adding custom repositories from GitHub in HACS, e.g.

 - myenergi (Zappi EV charger and energy monitor)
 - Gardena garden sprinkler timers
 - Casambi Bluetooth (not using the Casambi API/server/gateway)

+As Open Source python programms, people code Integrations for [HomeAssistant](https://www.home-assistant.io/) (HA).
+I installed a few in HA, such as PowerView and Ikea Tradfri.
+From a privacy and security standpoint it is preferred to connect directly to a device, bypassing these APIs.

+For our [Nibe F1255](https://www.nibe.eu/en-gb/products/heat-pumps/ground-source-heat-pumps) heat pump there is a Swedish program that connects to the ModBus connection instead of via the API, and sends/receives MQTT messages via Wi-Fi on a [PiZero](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) microcontroller.

+## HA Apps

-HomeAssistant supports so called Add-Ons that provide extra functions on the Pi4 server.
+HomeAssistant supports so-called Apps that provide extra functions on the Pi4 server.
 I use:

 - File Editor (to edit config files in the iOS app, or remotely via)
 - Advanced SSH & Web Terminal